AidenInglis/DAT602-REPO/README.md

 3. I have made a CRUD table that represents all of the required tasks of this which meet either Create, read, update, or delete.
 4. I have developed SQL produres that create the tables and their relationships in sql. after the procedure i have insert statements to test the relation between them using test-data.
 5. I have made a C# application and linked it to this repo, however there seems to be an error when i seem to push it to this repo so i have just zipped it and added it in the files. it has three important screens that are all linked.
 I have threee data access objects that all represent different things, the game access represents when a new game is opened, a admin one is when you log in (default admin for now), and the user one is when the user logs out(login+registration).

+M2 & M3

+write up the progress on the current status of the functionality tasks for your project.

+1. Player login, including lock out.
+[4]
+- this has been implemented front and back connections
+3. Player registration,[4]
+- this has been implemented front and back connections
+4. Laying out tiles on a game board.
+[4]
+- this has been implemented front and back connections
+5. Placing an item on a tile.
+[4]
+- this has been implemented front and back connections
+6. Player game play movement, i.e., moving a player to a “legal” tile.
+[4]
+7. Game play scoring.
+How do players gain and lose points?
+[4]
+8. Player game play acquiring inventory, e.g., picking up items off a tile and putting them in an inventory (bag?)
+[4]
+9. Move an Item (NPC effect).
+[4]
+10. Kill running games.
+[4]
+11. Add new players.
+[4]
+- this has been implemented front and back connections
+12. Update data of a player.
+[4]
+- this has been implemented front and back connections
+13. Delete a player.
+[4]
+- this has been implemented front and back connections